Mark-MDO47/RubberBandGun/README.md

 # RubberBandGun
 A high-tech SciFi imagining of the rubber band gun.

+Both working prototypes were shown at the Asheville Maker Faire on May 07, 2022 in Asheville, N.C.
+Estimates are that 100 people fired rubber bands out of the RBG!

 **Table of Contents**
 * [Top](#rubberbandgun "Top")
 * [Images and Videos](#images-and-videos "Images and Videos")